Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 4 Ways to Use AI Personal Assistants to Improve Your Business and Revenue

-There are a few routes you can take when integrating an AI personal assistant with your product, service, or business:
+There are a few routes you can take when integrating AI software with your product, service, or business:

 - Use an AI personal assistant to automate tasks and manage workflows.